-Management expects continuing stable pledge payment deferral rates and pledge default rates in the immediate future in light of stable economic growth currently.
+Management expects higher pledge payment deferral rates and pledge default rates in the immediate future in light of deteriorating economic performance of the US and world economies.
+Management believes that deferral and default rates for larger pledges may very well stay at recent levels, if stock markets remain as stable as they have been.
+This will cushion an overall increase in these rates.
 The Foundation Board and the management team are careful not to make programmatic commitments based on outstanding pledge balances, so market fluctuations are not material to the Foundation's financial condition.